 They were on the road again.
 They were heading for the train station that would take them to Berlin.
 Washington had called in to the train station to reserve accommodations on the train.
 It was a shinkansen or bullet train.
 It could travel up to 328 km per hour.
 The design was borrowed from the Japanese, just with a few changes (and faster).
-It would take just a day and a half to reach Berlin.
+It would take just 5.2 hours to reach Berlin.
 They had also been given a place to keep their van until they got back.
 Cooper had become Gabriella de Lucy, Smith became June Dumas, Washington became Jacob McQueen, Lincoln was Kyle Stewart and Connery was Sean Bond.

 “Yeah.
 When we’re on the train,” Washington responded.
 In the letter from their bosses, there was instructions to board a shinkansen to Berlin and only to read the rest of the instructions when on the train.

 “What about all the reports sent by fsutopia?”
 Cooper asked.
 “When do we look at those?”

 “We would like five one-way tickets to Berlin, Germany, please,” Connery asked the man at the ticket booth.
 The man stamped the tickets and handed the tickets to them.

 “The train for Berlin leaves from Platform 6 in eight minutes,” the man told them before calling out “NEXT!”
 They began looking around for Platform 6.
 There was Platform 1,2,3,4…